Top

 family walking at the park

-Child Support Services That Keeps Your Georgia Family Secure and Comfortable
+Child Support Services That Keep Your Georgia Family Secure and Comfortable

-The attorneys at the Sherman Law Group understand the complexities and the nuance of the Georgia child support law.
-We know the relevant cases and how different judges apply them.
-We work with the law every day so that our clients can have the best lives possible and that their children are taken care of.
+The attorneys at the Sherman Law Group understand the complexities and nuances of Georgia child support law.
+Our child support lawyers in Roswell are familiar with the relevant cases and know how different judges apply the law.
+We work with Georgia's child support statutes every day, supporting clients so they can provide for their children and secure their family's future.

-In a divorce or simply when couples break-up, if there are children involved, then someone is going to be paying child support.
-It might be the man who pays the support or it might be the woman, but very likely someone will pay child support.
-If you are not properly represented in a child support matter, then you are at great risk that your life will be negatively affected.
-Your lifestyle, your standard of living hangs in the balance.
+In a divorce or when couples break up, if children are involved, someone is typically required to pay child support.
+It might be the father or the mother, but child support obligations are common in these cases.
+If you are not properly represented in a child support matter, you are at risk of significant negative impacts on your financial stability.
+Your lifestyle and standard of living may hang in the balance.

-If you have custody of the children, asking for child support can be a very emotional experience.
-On one hand, you know you need the support to best care for your children properly, to do for the kids all of the things that should be done.
-On the other hand, you really don't want to be perceived as "greedy," as caring just about money.
+If you have custody of the children, asking for support can be a very emotional experience.
+On one hand, you recognize the need to provide for your children so you can offer them every opportunity.
+On the other, you may worry about being seen as caring only about money.

 Georgia Child Support Law: The Basics